JoshuaKGoldberg/Goldblog/content/blog/tslint-maintenance/index.md

 I wanted to step up and [make the _(linting)_ world a better place](https://www.youtube.com/watch?v=fRUAJVKlUZQ).
 I think I objectively did.
-_We_ did -- through plenty of people, including other maintainers\* and [hundreds of contributors](https://github.com/palantir/tslint/graphs/contributors).
+_We_ did -- through plenty of people, including other maintainers and [hundreds of contributors](https://github.com/palantir/tslint/graphs/contributors).

-We helped keep a lot of TypeScript projects linted until typescript-eslint was standardized.
+We helped keep a lot of TypeScript projects linted until typescript-eslint was ready.
 Mathematically, if thousands upon thousands of projects were using TSLint, and TSLint was able to catch issues ESLint was not, we must have prevented thousands upon thousands of bugs.
 That's got to be worth something positive, right?

-\* _(shoutout to [Adi Dahiya](https://github.com/adidahiya) for supporting me as a junior maintainer!)_

 ### Being a Maintainer Rocks